Quantum droplets in dipolar quasi-one-dimensional Bose-Einstein condensates in optical lattices: QDs in dipolar Bose-Einstein condensate

 \section{QDs in dipolar Bose-Einstein condensate}

 The dipole-dipole interaction plays a significant role on the formation and stability of quantum droplet.
-To illustrate the effects of DDI, plot in
+To illustrate the effects of DDI, we plot in

-Fig. \ref{fig1} the effective potential of width of QD.
+Fig.\ref{fig1}, the effective potential of $U$ with $w$.
 We see that as DDI increases, the optimum width for the formation of QD increases and the depth of the potential also increases (left panel).
-It means that the stronger dipole interaction makes the droplet robust against compression caused by attractive mean-field interaction \cite{pra1,pra2}.
-The chemical potential decreases as the number of atoms increases and it reaches a minimum at a particular value of the number of atoms.
-We see that $dN/d\mu$ remains negative until the chemical potential reaches the minimum and thus the QD remains linearly stable.
-With the increase of DDI, the minimum value of chemical potential decreases and becomes minimum at a larger value of number of atoms ($N$).
-Interestingly, stronger dipole interaction makes the droplet less bound as the chemical potential becomes less negative at any particular value of $N$.
+It means that the stronger dipole interaction makes the droplet robust against compression caused by attractive mean-field interaction \cite{pra1,pra2}. {We see that $dP/d\mu$ remains negative as long as $P$ remains below $50$.
+This indicates that the droplet is linearly stable.
+However, the droplet becomes mechanically unstable as $P\geq 50$.} With the increase of DDI, the chemical potential changes and the stability of a QD can further be influenced.

 In order to find the effects of DDI on the dynamics of QDs, we solve Eq.
 (15) in absence of optical lattices ($V_0=0$).
-It is seen that the width of a QD oscillates and the amplitude of oscillation increases with the increase of dipole-dipole interaction(left panel).
-The change of width results in the variation of density profile of QDs with time (right panel).
+It is seen that the width of a QD oscillates and the amplitude of oscillation increases with the increase of dipole-dipole interaction ({Fig.\ref{fig2}}, left panel).
+The change of width results in the variation of density profile of QDs with time ({Fig.\ref{fig2}}, right panel).